Kamindu99/personal-portfolio-web/README.md

 4. Start the development server: `npm start`
 5. Open your browser and visit: `http://localhost:3000`

-Feel free to explore the codebase, make changes, and customize the website to suit your personal preferences.

 If you have any questions, suggestions, or feedback, please feel free to reach out to me at [kamidugayantha123@gmail.com].

 Thank you for visiting my personal portfolio web repository!